TransGlobe Energy Corporation (TGA)'s Financial Results Comparing With Anadarko Petroleum Corporation (NYSE:APC) | New Business Observer

 Insider & Institutional Ownership

 The shares of both TransGlobe Energy Corporation and Anadarko Petroleum Corporation are owned by institutional investors at 38% and 87.9% respectively.
-TransGlobe Energy Corporation’s share held by insiders are 6.3%.
-Comparatively, 0.1% are Anadarko Petroleum Corporation’s share held by insiders.
+6.3% are TransGlobe Energy Corporation’s share owned by insiders.
+On the other hand, insiders owned about 0.1% of Anadarko Petroleum Corporation’s shares.

 Performance